return42/sphkerneldoc/linux_src_doc/drivers/firmware/dmi_scan_c.rst

      returns non zero or we hit the end.
 Callback function is called for each successful match.
 Returns the number of matches.

+     dmi_scan_machine must be called before this function is called.

 .. _`dmi_first_match`:

 dmi_first_match